doceazedo/unttv/README.md

 UNTTV provides a simplified, cached, and anonymous layer to make the Twitch API more enjoyable!

+The name and concept is inspired by [UNGH](https://github.com/unjs/ungh).

 ## How it works?

 We use an auto-refreshing token so you can use this UNTTV anywhere.
 To prevent getting rate limited by Twitch we — ironically — have a limit of **50 requests per minute** per IP.

 We also cache results on Upstash to avoid beating the Twitch API too much and to provide quick responses.
 By default, results are **cached for 5 minutes**.
-You can check if the response have a `X-Cached` header to know if it is cached.
+Cached responses don't count towards your limit.
+You can find out if a response is cached by checking if it has a `X-Cached` header.

 ## Who's using it?